kurotakazuki/old-floaout/README.md

-# Floaout
+# Old Floaout
-A Rust library for Floaout.
+A Rust library for Old Floaout.

+WIP Now.

 Floaout is the forefront audio format that enables immersive sound which takes advantage of both channel-based and object-based system.